 While some think of flowers and a green lawn as a sign of Spring, I note the rise of dandelions, crabgrass, and clover as a signal that Winter is in the rearview mirror.

-Many sponsorship managers feel the same way when they look at their current sponsorship portfolio.
+Many sponsorship managers feel the same when looking at their current sponsorship portfolio.
 While specific sponsorships may be valued as flower gardens, other partnerships feel more like a bundle of weeds.

-If you feel this way about your sponsorship portfolio, here are a few thoughts about how to weed that cluttered garden.
+If you feel this way about your sponsorship portfolio, here are a few thoughts about weeding that cluttered garden.

 The Strategy Review: confirming your overall sponsorship strategy

 Portfolios get cluttered for many reasons.
 Some sponsorships come as legacy relationships from previous brand management teams.
-Other partnerships seemed like a good idea at the time but never quite panned out.
+Other partnerships seemed like a good idea then but never quite panned out.
 Whatever the reasons, an overall sponsorship strategy serves as the first screen to weed out sponsorships off-strategy.

-We’ve seen sponsors move from music strategies to sports to esports, for instance.
+For instance, we’ve seen sponsors move from music strategies to sports to esports.
 Many times, sponsors renew older legacy deals even when their strategy has shifted.
-The Strategy Review allows sponsors to press the pause button and reassess whether the sponsorships match the plan and make necessary changes to improve alignment.
+The Strategy Review allows sponsors to press the pause button, reassess whether the sponsorships match the plan, and make necessary changes to improve alignment.

 The Audience Review: double-checking the match between sponsorship and properties

 Much of a sponsorship’s success hinges on the strong alignment between the sponsor’s customer base and the property’s audience.
-Because the only thing constant in business is change, it’s essential to recognize that audiences evolve.
+Because change is the only thing constant in business, it’s essential to recognize that audiences evolve.
 For instance, the sponsor’s customer base may become younger and more diverse, while the property’s event attendees may become older over time.

 When in weeding mode, consider whether the audience match is as strong today as it was at the sponsorship’s inception.
 This may be the reason why sponsorship return on investment weakens over time.
 For this reason, it’s essential to confirm that audience mismatch is not the cause.

-Portfolio Alignment Review: ensuring that sponsorship properties align with each other
+Total Portfolio Review: ensuring that sponsorship properties align with each other

 A single sponsorship says a lot about a sponsor.
-We have written about sponsorship fit because it impacts the success of the relationship.
-That’s why we don’t see a lot of youth brands hanging around Baby Boomer events.
+We have written about sponsorship fit because it impacts the relationship’s success.
+That’s why we don’t see a lot of youth brands hanging around at Baby Boomer events.

 However, the connection between properties within a sponsor’s portfolio also communicates something about the sponsor.
-For example, you’d commonly consider energy drinks to align well with properties in action, adventure, and extreme sports.
-However, if that energy drink sponsor had wildly diverse relationships with snowboarding, a symphony orchestra, a crafts show, and a mixed martial arts promoter, consumers would scratch their heads from the brand inconsistency.
+For example, you’d commonly consider energy drinks to align well with action, adventure, and extreme sports properties.
+However, consumers would scratch their heads at the brand inconsistency if that energy drink sponsor had wildly diverse relationships with snowboarding, a symphony orchestra, a crafts show, and a mixed martial arts promoter.
 (Don’t laugh.
 I’ve seen it.)

 It’s Never Too Late to Weed